-PART 5:Thundersport Group
+PART 5: Thundersport Group

-- a) Engine, Ignition, Fuel, Cooling, and Lubrication: are free, however all radiators and oil cooler(s) shall be mounted within the perimeter of the bodywork and are not visible from above. - b) The bodywork shall enclose the complete road wheel when viewed from above. - c) No active suspension allowed. - d) Active Differentials and Traction Control are allowed. - e) No carbon brake rotors are allowed. - f) The make and capacity of the battery cables are free. - g) The battery shall be securely mounted and insulated. - h) All vehicles shall have an onboard starter, which must be able to start the vehicle at the beginning of the race. - i) Engine Exhaust outlet must be beyond body of car. - j) Wheels and Tires are as per the chart of wheel/weight specifications for the Thundersport class;
+- a) Participants from lower groups entering the Thundersport Group are required to establish a lap time faster than 1:30 (1 minute and 30 seconds). - b) Engine, Ignition, Fuel, Cooling, and Lubrication: are free, however all radiators and oil cooler(s) shall be mounted within the perimeter of the bodywork and are not visible from above. - C) The bodywork shall enclose the complete road wheel when viewed from above. - d) No active suspension allowed. - e) Active Differentials and Traction Control are allowed. - f) No carbon brake rotors are allowed. - g) The make and capacity of the battery cables are free. - h) The battery shall be securely mounted and insulated. - i) All vehicles shall have an onboard starter, which must be able to start the vehicle at the beginning of the race. - j) Engine Exhaust outlet must be beyond body of car. - k) Wheels and Tires are as per the chart of wheel/weight specifications for the Thundersport class;